Adaptive estimation of quantum observables: Results

-In Fig.~\ref{fig:Fig4}(a), we list averaged errors $\costF$ for several chemistry Hamiltonians\footnote{We employ the BK encoding; the JW and Parity ones yielded similar results.}, with $M=10^4$ and the ground state as input~\cite{Cao2019Quantum}. {\algo} is run with different settings, namely (not) allowing non-bitwise commutation relations between the PS, and with adaptive allocation turned either on ($L=3$, $l=4$) or off ($L=1$).
+In Fig.~\ref{fig:Fig4}(a), we list averaged errors $\costF$ for several chemistry Hamiltonians\footnote{We show results relative to the BK encoding; the JW and Parity ones are qualitatively identical.}, with $M=10^4$ and the ground state as input~\cite{Cao2019Quantum}. {\algo} is run with different settings, namely (not) allowing non-bitwise commutation relations between the PS, and with adaptive allocation turned either on ($L=3$, $l=4$) or off ($L=1$).
 As expected, the smallest errors are obtained when {\algo} can learn from previous outcomes ($L=3$, $l=4$) and non-bitwise commuting PS can be simultaneously measured [indicated by GC in Fig.~\ref{fig:Fig4}(a)].
 In the case of chemistry Hamiltonians with their ground state as input, the advantage is remarkable.
 If we compare {\algo} when restricted to bitwise commutation (BC) and $L=1$ with the best results (bold numbers), we see that measurement budgets are required to be up to $14.4$ times bigger [see numbers in square brackets in Fig.~\ref{fig:Fig4}(a)] in order to obtain the same estimator's precision.

-For comparison, up to statistical noise, the Derand \cite{Huang2021Efficient} and OGM \cite{Bujiao2021} protocols yields results that are similar to {\algo}'s when we restrict it to bitwise commutation and turn the adaptive allocation off (BC, $L=1$).
+For comparison, up to statistical noise, the Derand \cite{Huang2021Efficient} and OGM \cite{Bujiao2021} protocols yield results that are similar to {\algo}'s when we restrict it to bitwise commutation and turn the adaptive allocation off (BC, $L=1$).
+The direct comparison between the BC versions of {\algo} and all other protocols considered in this section is presented in App.~\ref{app:bitwise_comp}.

 A similar analysis is made in Fig.~\ref{fig:Fig4}(b-e), where we considered a generalized Hubbard model \cite{essler2005one} in which qubits are located on edges of the $2$D [panels (b) and (d)] and $3$D [panels (c) and (e)] lattices drawn at the bottom of the figure.
 As explained in App.~\ref{app:lattice_model}, they are allowed to hop with (many-body) flip-flop interactions, and we include energy shifts that depend on the states of qubits on neighbouring edges.
 We use the ground state as input, set $M=10^4$, and run {\algo} with the same settings as in Fig.~\ref{fig:Fig4}(a): allowing for (squares) or forbidding (circles) non-bitwise commutation, and turning the adaptive allocation on (red and violet points) or off (blue and green points).